 - Objectivity

 - Honesty

 - Openness

 - Accountability

-- Fairness

-- Stewardship
+- Fairness - Stewardship

-The integrity of Mines' research enterprise is upheld in various ways, including through training and education, and by investigating and resolving allegations of research misconduct.
+The integrity of Mines' research enterprise is upheld in various ways, including through training and education, activities of the Research Integrity and Security Committee, and by investigating and resolving allegations of research misconduct.
 Mines provides research integrity training to all researchers, regardless of the source of funding.
 Members of the Mines community are required to complete research integrity education, but may opt for the manner in which they do so, including but not limited to, substantive workshops or through credit-bearing research ethics courses.